portlandcodeschool/jsi/_posts/00-01-03-git-tdd-abstractions.md

 ### Challenge

 Fork the repository [here][github-jsi-gravity], follow the directions in the [README][github-jsi-gravity-readme], use TDD to create a solution, then create a pull request with the solution.

 The project uses [npm][npm] to install [Mocha][mocha] and [Chai][chai], so when you first clone it, you should run `npm install`.
 You should run the tests you write with `npm test` instead of using `node`.

 <aside>
 **`npm install` and `npm test`**

 We're skipping over a few details here on how things are set up.
 Don't worry, we'll be discussing this shortly when we introduce modules.
 </aside>

-## More Fun With Functions

-Let's continue from where we left of with our fruit functions.

-We were repeating ourselves quite a bit, so let's try to get rid of that repetition.
-Identifying and repeated code, and creating a singular function or piece of code that can be shared is called _abstraction_.

 ## Challenges

-- Write a function that takes an array of people as an argument an updates each of their ages to be one year older.
-Make sure you write tests before you write the function so you're properly doing TDD.
+- Write a function that takes an array of people as an argument and updates each of their ages to be one year older.
+Make sure you write tests before you write the function--this is how TDD is done!
-- Write test for the `each` function.
+- Test and write a new function `each` that takes an array and a callback as an argument and runs the callback for each element of the array.
 - Create a new version of the interest rate calculator that calculates the amount of interest you've paid with fluctuating interest rates.
 For example, you may call `calculateInterest(1000, [0.041, 0.042, 0.38, 0.41], 1)` to calculate the interest on $1000 over 1 year with 4 compounding periods.
 Note that the formula for this is different.

 [so-git-merge]: http://stackoverflow.com/a/3407920/98069
 [github-jsi]: https://github.com/portlandcodeschool/jsi